johnsonlee/sonatype-publish-plugin/README.md

 * `OSSRH_PACKAGE_GROUP`

-    The package group of [Sonatype](https://oss.sonatype.org/), e.g. `io.johnsonlee`
+    The package group of [Sonatype](https://oss.sonatype.org/), e.g. `io.johnsonlee`, searching from project properties by default, otherwise searching from system env

 #### Nexus

 * `NEXUS_URL`

-    The endpoint of Nexus service, e.g. http://nexus.johnsonlee.io/
+    The endpoint of Nexus service, e.g. http://nexus.johnsonlee.io/, searching from project properties by default, otherwise searching from system env

 * `NEXUS_USERNAME`

-    The account id of Nexus
+    The account id of Nexus, searching from project properties by default, otherwise searching from system env

 * `NEXUS_PASSWORD`

-    The account password of Nexus
+    The account password of Nexus, searching from project properties by default, otherwise searching from system env

 #### Signing